0xVolt/cemetery-of-culture/README.md

 *Note: Make sure when dealing with images and markdown files, always - and I mean **ALWAYS** - use relative paths that begin with `./`.*

-###### What follows is the steps to successfully collaborate on a GitHub repo for any beginner to Git and GitHub.
+###### Note: What follows is the steps to successfully collaborate on a GitHub repo for any beginner to Git and GitHub.

 ## How to contribute?
 ### Forking the repo